hestati63/rust-xarray/README.md

-# rust-XArray
+# rust-xarray
-Linux's eXtensible Array (XArray) in rust.
+Linux's eXtensible Array (XArray), an array abstraction of radix-tree, in rust.